Skip the spam folder with your technical setup (tutorial)

 On this page, we’ll help you get your technical setup in order so that you’ll have a much better chance of avoiding the spam folder.

-Select your Email provider to get the right tutorial:
+Scroll to your Email provider to get the right tutorial.

 SPF setup